SkaPhilipp/Graph_Embedding/README.md

 ![Example of directed graph](./directed_graph.JPG)

 Next, we perform multiple random walks in the graph and use Word2Vec from gensim to create a graph embedding.

+-------- INSERT IMAGE OF NODE EMBEDDING --------

+Discuss entering node to check for similarity

+-------- INSERT IMAGE OF PROMPT -------

+Discuss further ideas:

+- use alternative to Word2Vec / algorithm from scratch
+- comparison to DeepWalk implementation
+- alteration to graph and compare embeddings / distance
+- improve random walk somehow?
+- use embedding in ML task